khakhalin/notes/00_words_to_lookup.md

 * Principal variables
 * Mahalanobis distance
 * Particle filters

+**Open Python questions**
+* should nodes self-delete and not just plug references with Nones?

 **Tools**
 * Lint (pylint) - what is it and why?
 It seems that it can catch errors, type mismatches etc.